-How to check iCloud storage limit and free up iCloud space
+How to check your iCloud storage limit

 If you’ve been using an iPhone or Mac, or really any Apple product for that matter, you’re probably familiar with iCloud.
 It’s Apple’s cloud-based storage that makes it really easy to backup all of your information.
 But there’s a good chance you’ve received an annoying error message telling you your iCloud is full.

 If that’s you, then keep reading.
 This article answers the question, “How do I see what’s in my iCloud storage?”
 And will also walk you through what you can do to free up more space.